USRC Naugatuck

-USRC Naugatuck was a twin-screw ironclad experimental steamer operated by the U.S. Revenue Cutter Service during the American Civil War.
-She served the U.S. Treasury Department as the USRC E.A.
-Stevens (later Naugatuck), a name she retained until sold in 1890.
-She was loaned to the Navy by the Treasury Department and thus mistakenly referred to in U.S. Navy dispatches during early 1862 as "USS Naugatuck".
+USRC Naugatuck was a twin-screw ironclad experimental steamer operated by the United States Revenue-Marine during the American Civil War.
+She served the United States Department of the Treasury initially as USRC E. A. Stevens before being renamed Naugatuck, a name she retained until sold in 1890.
+The Treasury Department loaned her to the United States Navy and thus she was mistakenly referred to in U.S. Navy dispatches during early 1862 as "USS Naugatuck".

 An experimental ironclad design

 In 1841, Robert L. Stevens and Edwin Augustus Stevens — the sons of Colonel John Stevens of Hoboken, New Jersey — proposed to the Navy Department the construction of an ironclad vessel of high speed, with screw propellers and all machinery below the waterline.
 This proposal was accepted and an Act of Congress — approved on 14 April 1842 — authorized the Secretary of the Navy to contract for the construction of a shot and shell-proof steamer, to be built principally of iron, on the Stevens plan.
 The armor was to be 4.5 in thick, a thickness believed by the Stevens brothers to be sufficient to resist any gun then known.
 But experiments made by John Ericsson with his big wrought-iron gun proved that 4.5 inches of armor was insufficient, and the construction of the vessel was thus delayed.
 In 1854, the builders constructed a larger battery, to be plated with 6.75 in of iron, but this in turn was never finished.
 This vessel was referred to as the "Stevens Battery".